Analysis | Understanding Monkeypox and How Outbreaks Spread

 5. Has monkeypox virus mutated?

 Analysis of the genetic sequence of the virus collected from patients in Europe indicates that the current outbreak in non-endemic countries is caused by a strain that likely diverged from the monkeypox virus that sparked a 2018-19 Nigerian outbreak, according to a June 24 study in Nature Medicine.
-The authors, from Portugal’s National Institute of Health in Lisbon, identified some 50 genetic changes or differences compared with the original strain, including several mutations that made the virus more transmissible.
-That’s roughly 6-to-12 times more than scientists would expect based on the observed evolution of orthopoxviruses, they said.
-“Current data points for a scenario of more than one introduction from a single origin, with superspreader event(s) (e.g., saunas used for sexual encounters) and travel abroad likely triggering the rapid worldwide dissemination,” the authors said.
-The strain belongs to the West African clade, or branch on the evolutionary tree.
-Earlier research found that it was most closely related to viruses found in cases exported from Nigeria to the UK, Israel and Singapore in recent years.
-Monkeypox virus strains from this clade usually have a case-fatality rate of less than 1%.
+The authors, from Portugal’s National Institute of Health in Lisbon, identified some 50 genetic changes or differences compared with the original strain, including several mutations the authors associate with increased transmissibility.
+The changes are roughly 6-to-12 times more than scientists would expect based on the observed evolution of orthopoxviruses, they said.
+The strain belongs to the West African clade, or branch on the evolutionary tree that usually have a case-fatality rate of less than 1%.
 (That compares with 10% for a second clade called Congo Basin, which appears on the US government’s bioterrorism agent list as having the potential to pose a severe threat.)

 6. How fast is it spreading?

-From just a handful of cases in Europe in early May, more than 4,100 cases, mostly in men, were reported across the region, as well as in the Americas, the Middle East, Asia and Australia by late June.
+From just a handful of cases in Europe in early May, more than 6,100 cases, mostly in men, were reported across the region, as well as in the Americas, the Middle East, Asia and Australia by early July.
 One death was reported in an immunocompromised person.
 Experts told a WHO meeting that monkeypox had been circulating undetected in Europe since at least April.
 Preliminary research estimates that among cases who identify as men who have sex with men, the virus has a reproduction number greater than 1, which means more than one new infection is estimated to stem from a single case.
-Overall, the reproduction number is estimated to be 0.8.
-Understanding the dynamics of spread is proving difficult.
 A UK study found anonymous sex has proved to be a barrier to effective contact tracing, with only 28% of men able to provide the names of recent sexual contacts.
 This may challenge efforts to stem transmission ahead of LGBTQ pride celebrations occurring in major cities around the world.
 Data from outbreaks in Canada, Spain, Portugal, and the UK suggest venues where men have sex with multiple male partners are helping to drive spread.

 7. Where does monkeypox come from?